 The headline you use.
 "Freelance Writer" is a bit bland - though perfectly functional if you just want a minimal LinkedIn presence and aren't planning to use it to seek work.
 (Which is fine!
-That's what I do ... in fact, as I write this module, I'm realising that my LinkedIn profile is in dire need of updating because I so rarely use it.)
+That's what I do.)

 If you want to get more creative with your headline, do something like this: